 Loco Moco is the ultimate Hawaiian comfort dish.
 It calls for a burger smothered in gravy atop a bed of rice, topped then with an over-easy egg.
 Although made up of simple ingredients in an even simpler stack, this dish has been gracing Hawaiian dinner tables since 1940, first created as an affordable meal for workers.

 It’s almost impossible nowadays to head out to a seafood dinner without seeing the options for tuna poke.
-Poke is a staple of Hawaiian cuisine as locals popularized the dish in the 1970s.
+Poke has been a staple of cuisine in Hawaii ever since locals popularized it in the 1970’s.
 Poke, which literally means to slice, is a raw fish served traditionally with sea salt, seaweed and algae.
 Although ahi, or tuna, poke is most common, poke can be crated with octopus.
+This is one of the great culinary creations exported from Hawaii.
+One of the best local joints to try poke is at the Ishimara Market in the town of Waimea (south of Waimea Canyon by Highway 550) on the South Shore of the island.
+You will also undoubtedly encounter numerous food trucks serving street food like poke.

 Poi is a combination of mashing the cooked stem of the taro plant with water to create a dough.
 The dough is then mashed again into a near-liquid form.
 Consistency can vary depending on the eater’s preference.
 The dish is considered a sacred element of Hawaii, representing the spirit of Haloa.
 Don’t let its look fool you, this dish is delectable and pairs perfectly with fish or as a dipping sauce.